am-an786/xindus-wishlist-management/README.md

 ### Installation
 Step1:- Clone the repository to your local machine:
-- git clone - am-an786/xindus-wishlist-management
+- git clone - gh repo clone am-an786/xindus-wishlist-management

 Step2:- Navigate to the project directory:
 - cd XindusWishlistManagement